TGOlson/csjs/README.md

 * Add advanced nesting controls (LESS's `&`, etc.)
 * Look into an evented interface
 * Create some helper functions for creating styles
+* Look into bugs with adding declarations to style with preexisting functional declarations.